Desperationis/BattlecatAdWatcher/README.md

 # Farmer Cat
 ![demo](demo.gif)

-Autoclicker that watches BCE ads for you for catfood using adb and OpenCV.
+Autoclicker that watches Battle Cat ads on your phone for you for catfood using adb and OpenCV.

 ## Features
 This bot can: